deebratforlife/KIN-CLIP/README.md

-Code list:
+This is the list of files that are part of this repo.
+Each file has comments along with associated code.

-Density Plot
+1. Density Plot

-Hierarchical Clustering
+2. Hierarchical Clustering

-Correlation Matrix
+3. Correlation Matrix

-Network Cytoscape Color Code
+4. Network Cytoscape Color Code

-tSNE
+5. tSNE

-test_datafits
+6. test_datafits

+More details can be provided upon request.